The college process started for us the beginning of junior year.

 As part of our college visits, we toured a few local schools that he knew he was not interested in but we though it was a good idea to get an idea of size, location etc.

 Fairly quickly, he realized he wanted a small school with a traditional campus that included a tree-lined quad where students gathered to socialize, eat, and even where some professors held classes.

 I first began by reading through hundreds of posts and a few important steps for finding an affordable college, seemed to stand out to me.

 - Get an idea of what your EFC is and how it’s calculated.

-- Run the NPC for each school your student is interested in.
+- Run the Net Price Calculator (NPC) for each school your student is interested in.

 - Apply to colleges where your student is in at least the top 25% of that school’s student profile.
 Research what merit scholarships are, and if the schools you are interested in offer any.

 We hadn’t considered any of these before!

 The Reality of What College Can Cost YOU

 We ran the FAFSA Forecaster and it spit out that we could contribute $65,000/yr towards college.

 Well, now we were sure we would not receive any needs-based aid and based on the NPC’s of the schools on my son’s list, there was no way we could afford them.